samfer2359-projects/samfer2359-projects/README.md

 # Hi, I'm Samantha Fernandes

-BCA student focused on backend development and web application development.
+I am a BCA student interested in backend development and web applications.

+I like building projects using Python, Flask, PostgreSQL, PHP, JavaScript, HTML, and CSS.
+I’m currently learning React to improve my frontend skills.

+Through college and personal projects, I’ve built small web applications and experimented with different tools.
+I also practice coding problems on CodeChef and LeetCode and have explored basic cybersecurity through TryHackMe.

 ---